Carl Albert: War years

-Enters Congress
+Entrance into Congress

 Albert was elected to Congress for the first time in 1946.
-He was a Cold War liberal, and supported President Harry S Truman's containment of Soviet expansionism and domestic measures like public housing, federal aid to education, and farm price supports.
+He was a Cold War liberal, and supported President Harry S. Truman's containment of Soviet expansionism and domestic measures like public housing, federal aid to education, and farm price supports.
 Speaker of the House Sam Rayburn noticed his diligence as a legislator and began inviting him to informal meetings in the speaker's office.
 Rayburn also advised Albert to seek the chairmanship of the Agriculture Committee in 1949.
 Albert was appointed House Majority Whip in 1955 and elected House Majority Leader after Rayburn's death in 1961.

 Albert seemed to describe himself as a political moderate.
 He said, he "very much disliked doctrinaire liberals –– they want to own your minds.
 And I don't like reactionary conservatives.
 I like to face issues in terms of conditions and not in terms of someone's inborn political philosophy."

 Albert was inducted into the Oklahoma Hall of Fame in 1957.